rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

 > Due to the lack of authentication information, `tftpd` will allow only publicly readable files to be accessed.

 OpenBSD provides the `tftp` program which can be used to issue commands.
-Coupled with the daemon above, you can test via `tftp` to see if your bootserver is properly running `tftpd`.
+Coupled with the daemon above, one can test via `tftp` to see if one's bootserver is properly running `tftpd`.

 <aside>
 <small>